 - Trending hashtags: Top 100 most popular hashtags used the hashtags you follow

 Now, back to following your Twitter hashtag.

 There’s a couple of ways you can receive notifications about new tweets using your hashtags.

-In the project creator, enter your hashtag including the hashtag sign.
+2. In the project creator, enter a hashtag you want to follow on Twitter including the hashtag symbol.

-Now we’re setting up email notifications.
-Go to Notifications tab and click Add more notifications.
+To set up notifications, go to Project settings, then Notifications tab and click Add more notifications.

 A pop-up will appear.
 Choose E-mail address, Frequency and click Save.

 Now you’ll be receiving e-mail notifications about new tweets containing your hashtag.